 Hundreds of people are feared dead after militants attacked a town in northeastern Nigeria, setting fire to homes and businesses and shooting residents as they tried to escape.

-Boko Haram has claimed responsibility for the kidnapping.
-The group's leader, Abubakar Shekau, said in a video this week that the militants intend to "sell" the girls.
+In a video this week, Boko Haram's self-proclaimed leader, Abubakar Shekau, said that the militants intend to "sell" the girls.

 Nigerian police on Wednesday offered a $300,000 reward for information leading to the students' location and rescue.

-Boko Haram has mounted large-scale attacks on Nigerian towns and cities in the past and is blamed for thousands of deaths since it launched an uprising against the Nigerian government in 2009.
+Boko Haram is blamed for thousands of deaths since it launched an uprising against the Nigerian government in 2009.

 The group has attacked schools, churches, mosques, police stations, and markets while seeking to establish strict Islamic law in Muslim-majority northern Nigeria.

 Nigeria declared a state of emergency in three northeastern states a year ago but efforts by the military to crush or contain the insurgency have been unsuccessful.